2020 Maine Voter’s Guide: How to vote and important deadlines you need to know ahead of Nov. 3

 EDITOR'S NOTE: Click and bookmark this page for real-time 2020 Maine election results as they come in once the polls close on November 3.
 Download the free NEWS CENTER Maine app (Google Play | Apple devices) to receive alerts as the numbers come in.
 Send us any voting day issues or questions by text at (207) 828-6622.

-The 2020 General Election is November 3, which is just under two months away.
+The 2020 General Election is November 3, which is less than a month away.
 There’s a lot to know before you mark—or are able to mark—your ballot.

 As the Secretary of State’s Office says, by voting, you’re keeping Maine’s democracy strong.
 “For our democracy to work, we must all participate in the process.
 Please register and vote and encourage your family, friends and neighbors to do the same.”

 So, with that—this guide will help you practice your civic duty to vote and feel confident your voice—and vote—will be heard come November 3.